ObsidianLabs/algorand-tutorial/tutorial-1.md

 ### Using the Explorer

-Click the Account Label on the top to open Account Explorer and paste Alice's keypair address in the address column.
+Click the *Account* Label on the top to open the *Account Explorer* and paste Alice's keypair address in the address column.
 You should see its ALGO balance on the left and every transaction on the bottom relating to the specified address.

 <p align="center">
   <img src="./screenshots/explorer.png" width="720px">